Early Childhood Teacher

 Early childhood teachers need to be reasonably fit and healthy.

-Early childhood teachers need to be registered with the Education Council of Aotearoa New Zealand and have a current practising certificate.
+Early childhood teachers need to be registered with the Teaching Council of Aotearoa New Zealand and have a current practising certificate.

-- Education Council of Aotearoa New Zealand website - information on early childhood teacher registration and certification
+- Teaching Council of Aotearoa New Zealand website - information on early childhood teacher registration and certification

 Find out more about training